CurtisNewbie/moon/README.md

-# bolobao (Pineapple Bun)
+# Moon

-Bolobao, angular frontend project for my personal website (hosted on private network).
+Angular frontend project for a privately hosted website.

 ## Dependencies